JuergenOrth/PRIMERGY/README.md

 # PRIMERGY
-## Links for tools regarding automating Fujitsu PRIMERGY(R) server management.
+## Links for tools regarding automating Fujitsu PRIMERGY server management.

 * **iRMC** (integrated Remote Management Controller)
   * **RESTful API:** The legacy and vendor specific interface to automate all operations of an iRMC.